Cubie87/cubie87.github.io/posts/2023-technicolor/technicolor.md

 ![ufetch](fetch.png)

-Also as a fun exerp, this is the splash screen when ssh'ing in.
-I'm yet to try this signature drink, but will update here if I ever do.
+Also as a fun exerp, this is the splash screen when ssh'ing in. ~~I'm yet to try this signature drink, but will update here if I ever do.~~

+The cocktail listed here (which I found out is just a riff on OpenWRT's splash screen!
+They name their releases after cocktails, and I _think_ Technicolor is just copying/parodying/???? that) is... frankly _really easy_ to get drunk off of, but that's cause Orange Juice really masks Vodka.
+Would recommend, in moderation.

 ```bash
 BusyBox v1.31.1 () built-in shell (ash)